The University aims to minimise the likelihood of a fire occurring on its premises and reduce the impact of such a fire on life and people’s safety.

-Key points of this protocol are:
+Key points of the Fire Safety protocol are as follows:

-When the fire alarm is activated occupants evacuate the building until informed it is safe to return.
+- When the fire alarm is activated, occupants evacuate the building until informed it is safe to return.

 - All staff and students need a fire safety induction and appropriate training.